ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 ## Monitoring the IBM Cloud Databases Deployment

 You now have an IBM Cloud Databases deployment that approximates the resource allocation of your Compose deployment.
-To determine whether you need more resources, take a look at monitoring your databases.
+To determine whether you need more resources, look at monitoring your databases.
 Monitoring for {{site.data.keyword.databases-for}} deployments is provided through integration with the [{{site.data.keyword.cloud}} Monitoring](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started) service.
 With it you can monitor the memory, disk, disk I/O utilization, and CPU usage of each of your deployments.

 Deployments can be both manually scaled to your usage, or configured to autoscale under certain resource conditions.
-If you find that you’re using too much CPU, you can allocate more.
+If you find that you’re utilizing too much CPU, you can allocate more.
 Likewise, if you find that you’re running out of disk space, allocate a little more.
 You can use our increment suggestions or use your own allocations.